 Visitor Information: Chetwynd Visitor Centre, phone 250-788-1943.

 Originally known as Little Prairie, Chetwynd was renamed in honour of Ralph Chetwynd, the former Minister of Railways.
 Chetwynd is a division point on the British Columbia Railway.
-Forestry, mining, natural gas processing, ranching and farming are the main industries here.
+Forestry, mining, natural gas processing, ranching and farming and wind energy are the main industries here.

 - Annual Chetwynd International Chainsaw Carving Championship is held in June.

 - Moberly Lake Provincial Park, 12 miles north of Chetwynd via Highway 29, is a 9-mile-long lake with camping, picnicking, swimming and boating.

 - Tours of W.A.C.
 Bennett Dam, 55 miles north of Chetwynd, one of the largest earth-fill structures in the world.